The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 Coupland leads the program as a research fellow at the Institute.
 She is an urban (or restoration) ecologist who began her career as a marine ecologist, studying seagrass and mangrove systems, before gradually shifting her focus onto land.

 When she had her two sons, Coupland said it sparked a deeper desire to focus on regenerating urban spaces.
-“I thought, we really need to do something about our urban space, because we—in Perth in particular—have a huge urban sprawl, and there's a lot of Urban Heat Island (UHI) effect.
-We're also losing a lot of habitat for our native organisms.”
+“I felt a growing need to do something about our urban space, because we—in Perth in particular—have a huge urban sprawl, and there is an increasing Urban Heat Island (UHI) effect.
+And we have lost huge areas of habitat and resources for our native wildlife.”

 The urban heat island (UHI) effect occurs when cities become noticeably warmer than surrounding areas, as hard surfaces like concrete and asphalt absorb and re‑radiate heat while a lack of vegetation limits natural cooling.